2nd person confirmed dead after explosion at Illinois plant

 The blast was heard miles away and the force shredded the plant, leaving little more than the skeleton of the building standing.

-The Chicago Tribune quoted Lake County Coroner Howard Cooper as saying that the employee died Saturday at Loyola Medical Center in Maywood, Illinois from injuries suffered in the explosion.
+The Chicago Tribune quoted Lake County Coroner Howard Cooper as saying that the death Saturday was at Loyola Medical Center in Maywood, Illinois.

 Advertisement